 The new requirements do not seem to make the process more cumbersome.
 Some have argued it will be more difficult to get a mortgage, but if you meet the financial requirements, such as income and assets, this shouldn’t be an issue.

 At a minimum, lenders are required to consider eight underwriting factors.
-These include income or assets, employment status, monthly payment on transaction, monthly payment if there is a simultaneous loan, monthly payment for mortgage-related obligations, current debt obligations, alimony, and child support, monthly debt-to-income ratio (cannot be more than 43% of pretax income), and credit history.
-The 43% requirement has drawn complaints from some in the lending community, but Shelia Bair, former chairperson of the FDIC stated many banks did not make loans if the payments were more than 35% of income, prior to the loosened lending standards in the bubble years.
+These include income or assets, employment status, monthly payment on transaction, monthly payment if there is a simultaneous loan, monthly payment for mortgage-related obligations, current debt obligations, alimony, and child support, a monthly debt-to-income ratio (cannot be more than 43% of pretax income), and credit history.
+The 43% requirement has drawn complaints from some in the lending community, but Shelia Bair, former chairperson of the FDIC stated many banks did not make loans if the payments were more than 35% of income, before the loosened lending standards in the bubble years.

-There are other provisions, such as limiting prepayment penalties, and requiring creditors to retain evidence of compliance.
+There are other provisions, such as limiting prepayment penalties and requiring creditors to retain evidence of compliance.
 One underwriting requirement not mentioned but is often included in a bank’s underwriting process is the loan-to-value, but providing the amount borrowed isn’t too large compared to the home’s value, this shouldn’t be an issue.
 There is also no requirement that a certain percentage be placed as a down payment.